Skip to Content Top

 Fathers are not automatically entitled to 50-50 custody or any custody order in California.
 Likewise, nothing in the family code automatically grants custody to fathers solely because they are fathers.
 The standard the California court uses during a divorce is the child’s best interest.

 While past biases often favored mothers in custody decisions, California courts now emphasize equality, focusing on parenting skills and the child’s needs.
-Fathers can strengthen their position by demonstrating involvement in day-to-day activities, understanding the child’s emotional and educational needs, and actively participating in the child’s life.
 Being proactive about custody agreements during the separation or divorce process and working towards amicable, equitable arrangements is crucial for fathers seeking equal custody.
 Legal guidance from an experienced child custody attorney in Irvine can also help fathers navigate the complexities of custody hearings.

 In making a custody determination, the Irvine court will consider a variety of family law factors, including the child’s age, health, and emotional needs.
 The court will also take into account the parenting skills of each parent and each family’s schedule and lifestyle.
 Ultimately, the court’s goal is to make a decision that is in the best interests of the child.
 Speak with a child custody lawyer in Irvine to explore your options further.